Roberta L. Hales MHA, RRT-NPS, RN, CHSE

 About Roberta Hales

-In 2010, I became involved in the International Pediatric Simulation Society (IPSS) when I attended my first International Pediatric Simulation and Symposium Workshop (IPSSW) conference in Madrid, Spain, where I presented my runner-up research abstract in an oral presentation.
-From my first IPSSW encounter, I was truly inspired and became a believer that IPSS is the forum for me.
+Ten years ago I became involved in the International Pediatric Simulation Society (IPSS) when I attended my first International Pediatric Simulation and Symposium Workshop (IPSSW) conference in Madrid, Spain, where I presented my runner-up research abstract in an oral presentation.
+From my first encounter, I was truly inspired and became a believer that IPSS is the forum for me.
 My passion for pediatric simulation bloomed and I was excited that I finally found my niche.
-Since I’ve joined IPSS, I have become an active member, and have served on the education committee, the organizing committee for IPSSW 2014 and the advisory committee for IPSSW 2015.
-Through these wonderful experiences I come to appreciate the opportunities and challenges for the society as a whole, and am honored to now serve on the Board of Directors.